jingr1/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image7]

-After the collection process, I had X number of data points.
+After the collection process, I had 13104 number of data points.
 I then preprocessed this data by normalization and cropping.

 I finally randomly shuffled the data set and put 20% of the data into a validation set.